Wolverhampton Steel Terminal: Location

 The depot is located to the east of the city centre in a mainly industrial area.

 In rail terms, the depot is situated south of Wolverhampton railway station, and to the north of Coseley railway station.
 Apart from Wolverhampton South Junction to Walsall, it is the only divergence from the mainline between the two stations.
 It is only accessible from the Birmingham side.
 Trains running to the terminal from the north would theoretically need to stop and reverse onto the spur, but in practice would almost certainly divert via Bescot and come back onto the line through a series of junctions near Birmingham.

 The depot is built adjacent to the trackbed of the Birmingham Snow Hill-Wolverhampton Low Level Line, which closed in 1972, and on the site of the former Walsall Street goods depot of the Great Western Railway.
 It was opened as a steel terminal in 1966.

 Layout

 The central point of the depot is the rail lines, which are embedded in the tarmac – similar to a tramway.
 Road transport enters the depot from a road and can park next to waiting railway wagons.
 Forklift Trucks and a single railway shunter deal with logistics.
 The yard benefits from a number of sidings and headshunts, including a number of tracks that run beneath an overbridge carrying the mainline to Chillington Wharf, an old interchange that allowed transfer between rail and barge back in the days of the industrial canal system in the Midlands.
+The tracks to the wharf have been out of use for several years.